The

 HOTEL RESERVATIONS

 Please be aware of scammers claiming to offer a better rate at the conference property.
-Use our link only to book your room at the InterContintental.
 Remember to never follow a link or answer any questions if you are contacted by anyone other than NAWL.
 Please report any scams to nawl@nawl.org.

 DISCOUNTED FLIGHTS